Lindsay was 4 weeks postpartum when she found out she had Pelvic Organ Prolapse.

 With a triple prolapse, it was slow progress, but the progress was there.

 Lindsay say that “it sometimes felt like I would take two steps forward and one step back.
 At 3 months post operative, I was still feeling symptomatic (pressure) in the evening and all day about a week before my cycle would begin.
 Then the next month, it feels like I take three steps forward and 1 step back.”

 Finally in June (6 months post surgery), Lindsay took a step forward…and kept waiting to take steps back… but it never came.

 Lindsay was released in June (6 months post-op), to downhill mountain bike, and carry her 20 pound child for 15 minutes.
 This was a huge victory for her.
 And she never looked back.

 3 weeks later, Lindsday was able to go on a downhill mountain bike trip, was carrying her daughter hiking for 45 mins, road biking weekly, doing low impact workouts, and jogging to her mailbox and back.
 HUGE PROGRESS from a year earlier when her doctor told her that she would never run or mountain bike again.

-Early fall, Lindsday’s only remaining symptoms wer emild pressure 1-2 days before her menstraul phase.
-We refined impact exercises for better load management (teaching the whoel body to absorb the shock.
+We refined transrectal work to improve tissue health of pelvic muscles near the coccyx (tailbone), did belly mobilizations to improve health of nerves that innervate the rectum, and refined impact exercises for better load management (teaching the whole body to absorb impact).
 When Lindsay first started doing these exercises, she would feel a little symptomatic in the evening (mild pressure in rectum).
 After one month of working on those exercises, that complaint stopped and Lindsday was symptom free.

-“Seeing Dr. Kelly every 2-4 weeks for 10 months was the best investment in myself and my health.
+“Seeing Dr. Kelly every 2-4 weeks for 10 months was the best investment in myself and my health I have ever made.
 I am now ready to continue on my own.”

 This will be a lifetime journey for Lindsday, but while she is on this journey, she will be able to enjoy the things she loves.